 Motorcyclists tend to sustain very serious injuries after a crash, such as road rash, broken teeth, shattered bones, traumatic head injuries, amputation, and spinal cord damage.
 Given the astronomical costs for medical care and the possibility of long-term disability, many injured riders will be at high risk for financial ruin after a serious accident.

-Fortunately, when someone else is at fault for your accident, you can recover most of your losses associated with your injuries.
+Fortunately, when someone else is at fault for your accident, you can recover most of the losses associated with your injuries.
 These losses include:

-- Pain and suffering, psychological injuries, and mental anguish; and
+- Pain and suffering, psychological injuries, and mental anguish

 After getting the immediate medical care you need, you will need to report your accident to the insurance company.
 Do not provide any more than the basic information about the accident.
 The insurance agent can use things you say during the conversation against you later to deny or reduce the value of your claim.

-Your best bet is to call a lawyer before giving the insurance company a recorded statement.
+You may find it valuable to call our team before giving the insurance company a recorded statement.
 This way, we can explain your options and how best to proceed so you do not unwittingly make mistakes that could hurt your claim.